evakathie/ux-portfolio/projects/control-redesign.md

 <h4>Normal</h4>

-<p>The "Normal" state is the default state.
+<p>The “Normal” state is the default state.
 It is used when a user has both read and write permissions to a control.</p>

 <p>Since controls are interactive in the normal state, the main goal of the redesign was to show affordance.
 This is done by a dropshadow as well as full opacity of colors.
 The light gray color of imperative controls (buttons) was furthermore replaced by a darker gray which makes the controls stand out more.</p>